wviechtb/mathjaxr/README.md

 One can then enable the use of MathJax by calling the `\loadmathjax` macro (that is provided by the `mathjaxr` package) within the `\description{}` section of an `.Rd` file.

 An inline equation can then be added with the `\mjeqn{latex}{ascii}` macro, with the LaTeX commands for the equation given between the first set of curly brackets (which will be rendered in the HTML and PDF help pages) and the plain-text version of the equation given between the second set of curly brackets (which will be shown in the plain text help).
 With the `\mjdeqn{latex}{ascii}` macro, one can add 'displayed equations' (as in LaTeX's `displaymath` environment).
+Single argument versions of these macros, namely `\mjseqn{latexascii}` and `\mjsdeqn{latexascii}`, are also available.

 ## Details